emaesen/vue-feathers-productivity-app/README.md

   - [ ] app syncs when back online
 - [ ] **deployment**
   - [ ] app is deployed on "cloud" service
+  - [x] app is deployed on dedicated LAN server (PC/Laptop)
-  - [ ] app is accessible on desktop and mobile device
+  - [x] app is accessible on desktop and mobile device
 - [ ] add "remain logged in" option to extend 1-day jwt expiration
-- [x] Page flow:
+- [x] Scales from large screen desktop to small screen mobile (but due to the amount of information per page, best to view on medium to large screen)

+### Page flow

 ```pseudo
 /